 Virginia Wesleyan College received full accreditation in its first year of eligibility, enjoyed steady enrollment gains, and attained membership in the selective Virginia Foundation for Independent Colleges.
 The College held its first commencement in May 1970, graduating 41 pioneering students.
-Since then, the College has become a University and has grown to over 1,600 students and 10,000 living alumni.
+Since then, the College has become a University and has grown to 3,200 students in all programs and all locations with 1,500 traditional students on the main campus and more than 10,000 living alumni.